 New evidence suggests that the share of women and girls who have undergone female genital mutilation/cutting (FGM/C) is declining in many countries, with girls less likely to be cut than previous generations of women.
 Data includes survey estimates on 16 countries from surveys

-Policy Briefs, Reports & Features
+Policy Briefs, Reports, and Features

 Technically sound and trustworthy materials explore complex, wide-ranging population topics and present them in easily digestible formats and language.